 Guiding users to use your app is a crucial part of launching an app.
-According to Sabih Javed, while guidance is important, you should also leave room for exploration as it will increase engagement and app retention.
+According to Sabih Javed of Apptentive, while guidance is important, you should also leave room for exploration as it will increase engagement and app retention.
 Tutorials can also contribute to positive app reviews.

 “One common reason why app users don’t come back is that they don’t understand how to use it.
 A tutorial-based onboarding process seems to be a perfect fit for any app that guides users what they’re supposed to do to achieve first success and how to get started with the app.”

-According to Sean Casto, even though social media marketing has been steadily catching up, email marketing is still the most efficient form of digital marketing.
+According to Sean Casto of PreApps, even though social media marketing has been steadily catching up, email marketing is still the most efficient form of digital marketing.
 Naturally, it can be also used for your mobile app marketing.

 “Since you’ve already started developing a mailing list from the pre-launch website, identifying the right warm-prospecting audience shouldn’t be a problem at all.
 If done systematically and strategically, expect a conversion rate that exceeds 30%.”